LukeBrummett/Life-Ops/docs/design/Task Edit Design.md

 4. **Undo Delete:**
    - Should deleted tasks be soft-deleted with recovery option?
    - Proposal: V1 hard delete, V2 trash/archive
+   - Note: Ephemeral tasks (deleteAfterCompletion) are permanently deleted during end-of-day processing with no recovery option

 5. **Relationship Visualization:**
    - Should we show relationship graph/tree?